MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 -->

-## Reading data from Out of Box Entitysets
+## Reading data from OOB entitysets

-In this section we will go through how to select data that is stored in the CDS relational backend.
-We will start with some very simple examples and build on them to understand more complex scenarios.
+In this section, we explain how to select data that is stored in the Common Data Service relational back end.
+We start with some simple examples and then build on those examples to help you understand more complex scenarios.

-Let's start by walking through getting some data from the ProductCategory OOB entityset.
-This entityset (and most of the other entitysets that are shipped out of the box) have data in them, so you can see the effect of the operations.
-The easiest way to do this is to use the View Data on the entityset from within the maker portal.
+First, we will go through the process for getting some data from the ProductCategory OOB entityset.
+This entityset, like most of the other OOB entitysets, has data in it, so that you can see the effects of the operations.
+The easiest way to see these effects is to use View Data on the entityset in the maker portal.

 ```cs
 static async Task SimpleSelectAsync(Client client)